bloom-tech-learning/web/2.2/Module221/guided221/README.md

 ## Running this project

+### Objectives:
+-   1.)
+What is React and what problems does it solve?
+-   2.)
+A more formal introduction to components.
+-   3.)
+State as it pertains to programs in general, then state in a React component.
+-   4.)
+User interaction to update state.

 This project is set up with [Parcel Bundler](https://parceljs.org/), an npm package that compiles our frontend assets and comes with an integrated development server.